 - a.
 Non-monetary benefits - b.
 Deduction on account of profession tax and entertainment allowance - c.
 Non-taxable allowances - iv.
 Sums paid by the employer in respect of any obligation which, but for such payment, would have been payable by the employee. - v.
 Sums payable by the employer to effect an assurance on the life of the employee or to effect a contract for an annuity. - vi.
-Value of specified securities / sweat equity shares allotted or transferred by the employer or former employer to the employee. - vii.
+Value of specified securities / sweat equity shares allotted or transferred by the employer or former employer to the employee free of cost or at concessional rate. - vii.
 Contributions made by an employer to an approved superannuation fund, recognized provident fund and pension fund - viii.
 Value of any other fringe benefit or amenity.